traveltech/form-validator/README.md

 #### Manual Async Forms

-if you have a form you want to handle manually you can remove the `data-ajax-mode` and the `data-ajax-update` attribute and set the `data-ajax` property to 'manual' i.e.
+If you have a form you want to handle manually you can remove the `data-ajax-mode` and the `data-ajax-update` attribute and set the `data-ajax` property to 'manual' i.e.

 ```html